Information can be ambiguous or missing, and “I don’t know” (from AI or human) can be the honest answer.

 AI doesn’t generally suffer from a lack of information in the same way that humans can, but it might lack enough information to interpret the request from the user.
 Insufficient specificity or clarity in the information request from the user can lead to very little information being returned, or a very diffuse spread of information (thus the ambiguity in response).
 Options for the AI to address this ambiguity include:

-expanding and improving communication between the user and the AI system.
+Uncertainty can actually lead to expanding and improving communication between the user and the AI system.
 Internal AI models focused on communication can provide clues for clarifying the user’s needs within an information space.
 With AI at work in a search system, the burden is no longer solely on the user to reformulate their query, and doing so does not need to be frustrating.
 Explanatory AI can ask questions as part of its explanations – balancing statements that help a person understand the information space (and its limitations) with questions that align the person’s needs to the available information.

 When “I don’t know” appears in cycles of testing and validation, either for new code or new information sources/training, what challenges does that raise for AI designers and developers?